Download PDF

 - FDI Inflow:

-Kenya’s economic freedom score is 52.6, making its economy the 138th freest in the 2022 Index.
-Kenya is ranked 28th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Kenya’s economic freedom score is 52.5, making its economy the 135th freest in the 2023 Index.
+Its score is virtually unchanged from last year.
+Kenya is ranked 29th out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world and regional averages.

 Background

 Kenya achieved independence from Britain in 1963, but true political liberalization did not begin until the early 1990s.
-In 2013, Uhuru Kenyatta, the son of Kenya’s inaugural president, won the first presidential election conducted under a new 2010 constitution.
+In 2013, Uhuru Kenyatta, son of Kenya’s first president, won the first presidential election conducted under a new 2010 constitution.
 After the Supreme Court annulled his victory in the initial vote, Kenyatta won reelection in October 2017.
 In 2018, Kenyatta reconciled with Raila Odinga, his opponent in the contested election.
-Tensions within the ruling Jubilee Party have increased because of a growing rift between Kenyatta and William Ruto, his deputy and former heir apparent.
-Kenya is East Africa’s economic, financial, and transport hub.
+The Supreme Court dismissed Odinga’s challenge to the results of the August 2022 presidential election that gave William Ruto a narrow victory.
+Kenya is an East African economic, financial, and transport hub.

 Rule of Law